May 9, 2022 marked the 100th anniversary of Flunk Day that students celebrated by sliding down an inflatable ...

 Professor Douglas L. Wilson worked closely with Professor Rodney O. Davis who passed away in 2019.
 Rodney O. Davis was a Szold Distinguished Service Professor Emeritus of History and had worked at Knox since 1963.
 Together, the two had many accomplishments focused on the studies of Abraham Lincoln.
-Both Wilson and Davis founded the American Studies program and have taught jointly a series of inter-disciplinary courses that included Tocqueville's America, Frontier in American Culture, The Great River, and Jefferson and Lincoln.
-A joint research project that occupied them for nine years was published in 1998 as Herndon's Informants: Letters, Interviews, and Statements about Abraham Lincoln, which was published in 1998 after a nine-year period of research.
-The project was hailed in the New York Review of Books as "a monumental achievement of scholarship."
-In a collaborative project with the Library of Congress, they served as supervising editors for the transcription and annotation of the Abraham Lincoln Papers on the Library's website.
-In 2006, Davis and Wilson initiated the Knox College Lincoln Studies Center Publication Series with Herndon's Lincoln, a new edition of William H. Herndon's classic biography of his law partner authored jointly with Jesse W. Weik.
-That volume was followed in 2008 by The Lincoln-Douglas Debates: The Lincoln Studies Center Edition, Davis and Wilson's entirely new treatment of the memorable confrontation between Lincoln and Stephen A. Douglas.
-Their current project is an edition of William H. Herndon's own writings about Abraham Lincoln, which will stand as a companion to Herndon's Informants as a source of information on the pre-presidential Lincoln.
-In 2009, in recognition of their scholarly work on Lincoln, Davis and Wilson were named laureates of the Order of Lincoln, the highest honor conferred by the state of Illinois.
+Both Wilson and Davis founded the American Studies program and taught jointly a series of interdisciplinary courses that included Tocqueville’s America, Frontier in American Culture, The Great River, and Jefferson and Lincoln.
+They were frequently partners in research projects such as Herndon’s Informants: Letters, Interviews, and Statements about Abraham Lincoln, which was published in 1998 after a nine-year period of research.
+The project was hailed in the New York Review of Books as “a monumental achievement of scholarship.”
+In a collaborative project with the Library of Congress, Wilson and Davis served as supervising editors for the transcription and annotation of the Abraham Lincoln Papers on the Library’s website.
+In 2006, Wilson and Davis initiated the Knox College Lincoln Studies Center Publication Series with Herndon’s Lincoln, a new edition of William H. Herndon’s classic biography of his law partner authored jointly with Jesse W. Weik.
+That volume was followed in 2008 by the Lincoln-Douglas Debate: The Lincoln Studies Center Edition, Wilson and Davis’ entirely new treatment of the memorable confrontation between Lincoln and Stephen A. Douglas.
+In 2009, in recognition of their scholarly work on Lincoln, the two were named Laureates of the Order of Lincoln, the highest honor conferred by the state of Illinois.